 Not only that, there is little research on the combined effects of these drugs beyond their physiological damage.
 So it’s hard to know how these mixtures could affect users mentally.

-What Common Drugs Are Used with Hallucinogens?
+Which Drugs Are Commonly Used With Hallucinogens?

 One popular trend is “candyflipping.”
 This is the act of taking LSD (“acid”) and MDMA (“ecstasy”) simultaneously.